elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case02-button.md

 ```
 ### 代码详解：

-1. Import the support modules required by the program.
+1.Import the support modules required by the program.
 The `board ` module is a generic container for pin names, can use this `board` module to specify the pin that we need, the `digitalio` module included a class that provides access to basic digital IO. the `time` module contains functions for time settings.
 ```python
 import board
 import digitalio
 import time
 ```

-2. Set the pins used by the breadboard shield to connect the LEDs and the pin orientation.
+2.Set the pins used by the breadboard shield to connect the LEDs and the pin orientation.
 ```python
 led_0 = digitalio.DigitalInOut(board.P0_A0)
 led_1 = digitalio.DigitalInOut(board.P1_A1)